 Required Course Load

-Graduate assistants must be full-time students (registered in at least 9 graduate credit hours) and may not enroll in more than 13 graduate credit hours.
+Graduate assistants must be full-time students (see Full-Time Course Load descriptions in the Academic Policies section of this document).
 The required full-time status must be maintained throughout the entire semester.
-Therefore, no course may be dropped if the resulting course load is fewer than the required 9 graduate credit hours, nor may any course in the 9-hour load consist of or be converted to audit status.
+Therefore, no course may be dropped if the resulting course load will result in the student not meeting full-time enrollment status, nor may any course in the minimum graduate course load consist of or be converted to audit status.

-The full-time course load may not be composed of undergraduate courses unless the course is a program prerequisite.
-In such case, only one undergraduate course will be permitted as part of the full-time load (per Graduate Council, March 2001).
+The full-time course load may not be composed of undergraduate courses unless the course is a program prerequisite to maintain an assistantship.
+In such cases, only one undergraduate course will be permitted as part of the full-time load.
 Some international students are required by the University to take ESL 5323 and/or ESL 5313.
 Both are considered undergraduate courses and program prerequisites, and a graduate student is permitted to enroll in one of these courses while holding an assistantship.
 ESL 5323 and ESL 5313 cannot be taken concurrently.

-Graduate assistants wishing to schedule more than a full-time course load may, with the approval of his/her major professor, department head, graduate coordinator and dean, register for more than 13 hours by submitting an Overload Form, http://www.provost.msstate.edu/resources/students/forms/forms/Request_for_scheduling_overload_graduate_students.pdf to the major professor.
-The dean’s office sends the approved form to the Registrar’s Office.
+A graduate assistant wishing to schedule more than a full-time course load may, with the approval of his/her major professor, Department Head, Graduate Coordinator and Academic Dean, register for more than 13 hours by submitting an Overload Form to his/her major professor.
+The Academic Dean’s office sends the approved form to the Registrar’s Office.
 Such transmission permits application of additional tuition exemption consistent with existing policy.

 Graduate Teaching Assistant Certification Program

-The Graduate Teaching Assistant Certification (GTAC) workshop is designed to introduce first-time teaching assistants to the techniques and skills necessary to be effective instructors in a university environment and promote excellence in undergraduate education at Mississippi State University.
-The Teaching Assistant Certification Program consists of the following three components:
+The Graduate Teaching Assistant Certification (GTAC) Workshop is designed to introduce first-time teaching assistants to the techniques and skills necessary to be effective instructors in a university environment and promote excellence in undergraduate education at Mississippi State University.
+The Teaching Assistant Certification Program consists of the following two components.

 Additional information about the Graduate Teaching Assistant Certification Program is available online by visiting http://www.grad.msstate.edu/workshop.